dan-leo/masters/thesis/v6/masters6.md

 Initial ping takes longer than the rest?
 Should one rebuild the ping test to make it more generic?
 What does a ping test look like?

+When R14 is released, does it have backwards compatibility with R13?

 There is a a certain range from the base station where the dev kit disconnects from the base station with attenuator and without antenna.